BSO

 Those who profited from the Fells Acres scandal have repeatedly found their political ambitions destroyed.
 It will be interesting to see in the election next Tuesday whether, like Harshbarger and Reilly before her, Coakley too falls victim to the Fells Acres Curse.

-POST ELECTION UPDATE 2010 - Coakley soundly defeated as she so richly deserved.
+POST ELECTION UPDATE 2010 - Coakley was soundly defeated as she so richly deserved.

-UPDATE 2014 - The Amirault Curse has struck once again as the arrogant opportunist Coakley goes down to yet another well deserved defeat, this time in her race for governor.
+UPDATE 2014 - The Amirault Curse has struck for a fourth time as the arrogant opportunist Coakley goes down to yet another well deserved defeat, this time in her race for governor.

 Hanging Out

-Yesterday I was at Look Park in Northampton with one of my many cousins.
+Yesterday I was at Look Park in Northampton with one of my 25 cousins.
 Here is a view of the covered bridge, looking quite beautiful this time of year.

 The view from on the bridge itself.